For some, the very thought of vacation makes them sick.

 What causes motion sickness?

-Dr. John O’Reilly of Baystate Pediatric Group, says doctors don’t fully understand what causes motion sickness.
+Dr. John O’Reilly of Baystate General Pediatrics, says doctors don’t fully understand what causes motion sickness.

 “What we do know is that our brain is continuously monitoring signals to tell us how our body is interacting with our environment.
 When our eyes sense us moving in a car, or the vestibular system in our ears signal that we are moving up and down in a rolling boat, but the brain is getting a signal from our feet that our body is not moving, our brain has trouble integrating these opposing messages,” said Dr. O’Reilly, noting that the brain can respond by releasing brain chemicals that lead to the symptoms of motion sickness.